Kalmera74/MangaRead.Crawler/README.md

 # MangaRead Crawler

 This is a generic crawler for manga sites in development.
 This is not a finished product and I'll be updating it regularly.
+This project is being develop in conjunction with [MangaRead.Backend](https://github.com/Kalmera74/MangaRead.Backend).
+However, It can bu adapted to be used on any back-end service easily

 ## How To Run Crawler